ibm-cloud-docs/vmwaresolutions/services/standalone_considerations.md

 ## Considerations when installing on-premises HCX instances

 The HCX components must be installed both on {{site.data.keyword.cloud}} and in your on-premises vSphere environment.
 It is recommended that you install the HCX on {{site.data.keyword.cloud_notm}} service into your Cloud Foundation instance or vCenter Server instance on {{site.data.keyword.cloud_notm}} before you install the on-premises HCX instance.
 For more information, see [Considerations for HCX on IBM Cloud](../services/hcx_considerations.html).

+### Requirements on IP addresses

+For full HCX functionality, you need at least five private IP addresses and you must allow them to access the Internet.

+### Deployment process for on-premises HCX instances

 You must complete the following tasks for a successful installation of the on-premises HCX instance:
 1. In the {{site.data.keyword.vmwaresolutions_short}} console, complete the following steps: